 Graduate students and post-graduate/visiting scholars whose first language is not English.

 Once a week, a group of 3-5 graduate writers from the same or different disciplines meets for an hour to provide feedback on one or more members’ drafts.
-Usually, writers share their drafts electronically and prepare their questions and feedback in advance.
+Usually, writers share their drafts electronically and prepare their questions and feedback in advance, so reserving at least one hour for preparation is recommended.
 Group members comment on all aspects of writing ranging from idea clarity and organization to word choice and grammar.
 The discussion is facilitated by the Writing Center ESL Specialist, who also provides mini-lessons when necessary.

-Please follow this link to fill out the registration form, and we will place you in a group.
+Please follow this link (not currently available since the program is full) to fill out the registration form, and we will place you in a group.

 Alternatively, you may form your own group of 3-5 members and email Writing Center ESL Specialist Tanya Bychkovska (firstname.lastname@example.org), who will be glad to facilitate your group.